deniztotuk/Arenosa-SV/README.md

 To isolate top 1% of outliers custom `Outliers_99.R` script was used.

 This script takes `.weir.fst` files as inputs.
-Then saves top 1st percentile of data into a `.tsv` file (Based on Fst scores).
+Then saves top 1st percentile of data (Fst scores) into a `.tsv` file .

+After outliers are saved in a `.tsv` file `Find_candidate_genes.R` script can be used to anotate candidate genes.
+This script takes midpoint of all genes within the gtf file then searches genes within 5kb window in the outlier file then saves resulting genes into another `.tsv` file.

+The annoation script takes `Arabidopsis_arenosa_genome.annotation.simple.gtf` and the tsv file which are outliers saved as input and outputs `.tsv` file which contains candidate genes.

+**Note:** Since annotation of *Arebidopsis Arenosa* genome is not fully completed we have used orthologues of *A. Thaliana* and *A. Lyrata* in downstream analysis which are sister species of *Arebidopsis Arenosa*.